What small businesses can claim under $20,000 instant asset write-off?

 Leaving purchases too late

-or June to act.
+last minute to act.
 Delivery delays, installation time, and supplier availability can push your

 Misunderstanding the threshold